distanceworkshops/online-course/pages/syllabus/Chapter1.md

   caption_url: http://www.sangres.com/colorado/wildlife-refuges/monte-vistanwr.htm
 ---

 This chapter introduces the basic concepts of distance sampling via lecture.
 It also offers you the chance to sharpen your distance sampling skills with a pencil-and-paper exercise.
-You are also introduced to the distance sampling software, Distance, to analyse ducknest data.
+You are also introduced to the distance sampling software, **Distance**, to analyse ducknest data.

 ***